harrycresswell/harry/content/articles/intentions-2020.md

 - subtract not add
 - simplify

-Through simplification, we remove things standing in the way of progression.
+Through simplification we remove things standing in the way of progression.
 By simplifying we find clarity in our thoughts.
 Focusing on less can reduce cognitive load and lead to an increase in productivity.

-This year I’ll ask myself: “What constraints are preventing you from getting X done?”
-To be clear, do not confuse these with design constraints, which can have the opposite effect.
+A few question I’ve been asking myself a lot lately; “What constraints are preventing you from getting X done?” and “What can you remove to make things easier?”

+To be clear, constraints of this type shouldn’t be confused with design constraints, which often have the opposite effect.

 [Occam’s Razor](https://en.wikipedia.org/wiki/Occam%27s_razor) is a useful mental model to apply to this way of thinking.
 To paraphrase; “the simplest solution is more likely to be the correct than the complicated one”.

 ### Be Consistent

 Consistency comes up for a second year running.
 Ironic maybe, but important nonetheless.
 Generally speaking, the more consistent I am with commitments, the more I seem to create good habits.
-With time, good habits result in improvement.
+With time, good habits result in positive improvement.

 I continue to remind myself each day that “consistency is key”.